lc00/wiki-experiment/Authentic-Leadership.md

 ## Leadership

-Leadership is lifting people's vision, raising their performance, and building their personality-- and then makingn it last in your absence.
+Leadership is lifting people's vision, raising their performance, and building their personality-- and then making it last in your absence.
+Leadership lasts when you leave.
 Leadership is the capacity to shift and focus collective attention.
 Leadership is the power to co-create the future.
+It makes people think "we did it!"
 Demonstrate your character, competence, influence.
 You need people to take initiative.
 Leaders project their shadow or their light.
 Lack of inner control creates danger.
 Extroverts and manipulators of the external world sometimes lack internal awareness.
+Quality and leadership are always in the important/not urgent quadrant.
+Your personal competencies are your leadership blindspot.
+Leadership is a lifelong journey.
+Lead from your strengths, don't worry so much about your weaknesses.
+Daily leadership: Perception + vision + choice + core values + actions + external factors = results.

+Good leadership includes:

+* Personal competencies (generativity, a self-referenced ego, self-compassion)
+* Interpersonal competencies (communication, delegation)
+* Business competencies (vision, resource management)

 | Myth      | Reality                             |
 | --------- | ----------------------------------- |